BobPortmann/IDLCall.jl/README.md

 ```
 idl.execute("any valid idl code")
 ```
+Note that only primitve data types are supported at this time (e.g., structure variables are not supported yet).

+## REPL

-Alternatively, you can drop into an IDL REPL by typing  `>` at the julia prompt.
-Then you can type any valid IDL commands, including using continuation characters `$`.
+You can drop into an IDL REPL by typing `>` at the julia prompt.
+Then you can type any valid IDL commands, including using continuation characters `$` for multi-line commands.
 One experimental feature I have added is the use of `%var` will auto-magically import the julia variable `var` into the IDL process.
 This works at the IDL prompt or in strings passed into the `execute` function.

 ## ToDo

 - Add tests

 - Make more flexible to install on all platforms

+- Add more variable types to be transfered between julia and IDL.